roots/docs/getting-started/ubuntu-linux-development-environment-trellis.md

 ---
 Trellis relies on a few other software tools.
 Install these tools:

-- Virtualbox >= 4.3.10
+- VirtualBox >= 4.3.10
 - Vagrant >= 1.8.5
 - Ansible >= 2.4

-## Virtualbox
+## VirtualBox

-Install Virtualbox from the standard Ubuntu software repositories:
+Install VirtualBox from the standard Ubuntu software repositories:

 ```sh
 $ sudo apt-get install virtualbox